wilsonmar/wilsonmar.github.io/_posts/2017-02-03-self-driving-cars.md

 <tr valign="top"><td><a href="#Tesla">Tesla</a></td><td>Tesla</td></tr>
 <tr valign="top"><td><a href="#Uber">Uber</a></td><td>-</td></tr>
 <tr valign="top"><td><a href="#Google">Waymo/Google</a></td><td>Volvo XC90</td></tr>
+<tr valign="top"><td><a href="#Amazon">Zoox/Amazon</a></td><td>custom</td></tr>
 </table>

 Honda's 2017 models and onward are built with self-driving features.
+(I have a 2018 model)

+<a name="DriverTasks"></a>

+## Driver tasks

+Lateral control - steering

+Longitudinal control - braking, accelerating

+OEDR: Object and Event Detection and Response - The ability to detect objects and events that immediately affect the driving task, and to react to them appropriately.
+Slowing down when seeing a construction zone ahead.
+Swerve and slow down to avoid a pedestrian.
+Pulling over upon hearing sirens.
+Stopping at a red light.

+Planning: Short term, Long term

+Miscellaneous: Signaling other drivers

 ## Levels of autonomy

+ODD (Operational Design Domain) - The set of conditions under which a given system is designed to function.
+For example, a self driving car can have a control system designed for driving in urban environments, and another for driving on the highway.
+In the rain.
+Chaning lanes.

-(from the Society of Automotive Engineers):
+Taxonomy from the Society of Automotive Engineers in 2014 <a target="_blank" href="https://www.sae.org/">SAE</a> <a target="_blank" href="https://www.sae.org/standards/content/j3016_201806/">J3016</a>:

+\0.
+No automation

 1. Driver Assistance - driver is fully engaged.
 Voice prompts.

-2. Partial Automation - lane keeping with cruise control.
+2. Partial Automation - lane keeping with adaptive cruise control to maintain constant speed.
+No OEDR.

-3. Conditional Automation - driver is ready to take over.
+3. Conditional Automation - Partial Driving Automation with OEDR.
+Change lanes.
+Driver is ready to take over.
+GM Super Cruise & Nissan ProPilot Assist Audi A8 sedan can perform OEDR in slow traffic.
+Ford is hoping to do it too.

-4. High Automation - no controls for human use, operating within a geofence
+4. High Automation - Fully autonomous in controlled conditions.
+ADAS [advanced driver assistance systems] Does not require full user alertness. no controls for human use, operating within a geofence.
+Waymo.

-5. Full Automation - starting from without a geofence in a closed venue low-speed environment such as by minibuses, valet parking, delivery robots.
+5. Full Automation - unrestricted ODD (any road surface and road type) starting from without a geofence in a closed venue low-speed environment by minibuses, valet parking, delivery robots.
+<br /><br />

+PROTIP: As cars automate more, and human drivers have less to do, inattention becomes even more of an issue.

+Volvo's Road Train had automated vehicles following a human lead vehicle.

+In 2012, Nevada issued Google the first autonomous vehicle testing license on public roads.
+California followed.

+HAZOP: Hazard and Operability Study - A variation of FMEA (Failure Mode and Effects Analysis) which uses guide words to brainstorm over sets of possible failures that can arise.

+NHTSA: National Highway Traffic Safety Administration - An agency of the Executive Branch of the U.S. government who has developed a <a target="_blank" href="https://www.nhtsa.gov/sites/nhtsa.dot.gov/files/documents/13069a-ads2.0_090617_v9a_tag.pdf">12-part framework PDF</a> to structure safety assessment for autonomous driving.

 ### Shared rides